MechanicalRock/mechanicalrock.github.io/_posts/2022-04-26-fivetran-custom-connector.md

 **Potential Issues to Consider**

-- Lambda timeouts and payload limit
+- Lambda timeouts and payload limit, see [**documentation**](https://docs.aws.amazon.com/lambda/latest/dg/configuration-function-common.html#configuration-memory-console)
 - Ensure calls to the Lambda are [**idempotent**](https://en.wikipedia.org/wiki/Idempotence) for a given FiveTran cursor
 - Be wary or avoid using cursors supplied by the pagination of an upstream API that may not be persistent.